AutomationPanda/visual-testing-with-cypress/tutorial/3-visual-assertions.md

 Arguably, "testing" doesn't happen until we have snapshots to compare.
 Run the test a second time.
-The results should look the same:
+The results should look the same.
+The main difference is that the latest results are *Passed* and not *New*:

 ![Applitools Eyes dashboard: passed results](images/dashboard-passed-results.png)

-The main difference is that the latest results are *Passed* and not *New*.
 Click on one of the snapshots to open the comparison window:

 ![Applitools Eyes dashboard: passed comparison](images/dashboard-passed-comparison.png)